Medication Check

 Pharmacogenomics looks at how your body responds to certain medication types, and can help you get better treatment.

-Do not eat, drink, smoke, vape, brush your teeth or chew gum for 30 minutes before taking the test.
+Do not eat, drink, smoke, vape, brush your teeth or chew gum for one hour before taking the test.

-Your saliva sample will be destroyed after testing takes place and you receive a report with your personalised results.
+Your DNA sample will be destroyed safely after testing is complete.
+You'll then receive a report with your personalised results.

-Because your genetic makeup doesn't change over time, the results of a pharmacogenomic test remain valid throughout your life.
+Your genetic makeup doesn't change over time.
+This means the results of this test will remain valid for the rest of your life.

-However, as scientific research advances, the interpretation of these results may evolve, potentially leading to new insights and recommendations.
-Therefore, you may wish to periodically review the results with your healthcare provider in the future to make sure the results reflect the latest scientific findings and clinical guidelines.
+As scientific research advances and we discover more genetic variants, the interpretation of these results may change.
+This could lead to new insights and recommendations.
+As a result, you may want to regularly review your results with a clinician.
+This will make sure your results are a reflection of the latest scientific findings and clinical guidelines.

-Read the Medication Check terms and conditions and download a full list of the Medication Checks FAQs, including the full list of medications that are tested.
+Read the Medication Check terms and conditions and download a full list of the Medication Check FAQs, including the full list of medicines that are tested.

 DNA health tests for your employees